 1990 - Founded Vogl Communications, Inc.

-1990 - Current President of Vogl Communications advising major institutions on communications in the fields of economics, finance and development.
+1990 - 2017 President of Vogl Communications advising major institutions on communications in the fields of economics, finance and development.

 “Civil Society, Business and Corruption” – The Global Corruption Report, 2009 (Transparency International).